 The standard errors of the statistics appear in parentheses.
-It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within \pm 2 standard errors of the estimate for the sample.
+It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within ± 2 standard errors of the estimate for the sample.
 In comparing two estimates, one must use the standard error of the difference (see Appendix A for details).
-If the notation > (") appears, it signifies that the value for public school students was significantly higher (lower) than the value for 1990 at about the 95 percent confidence level.
 If the notation > (<) appears, it signifies that the value for public school students was significantly higher (lower) than the value for 1992 at about the 95 percent confidence level.
 The percentages for Race/Ethnicity may not add to 100 percent because some students categorized themselves as "Other."
-Characteristics of the school sample do not permit reliable regional results for type of location. --- Type of location results are not available for the NAEP 1990 mathematics assessment, and Title I and Free/Reduced-Price Lunch results are not available for the 1990 and 1992 assessments.
-Standard error estimates cannot be accurately determined.
-SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1990, 1992, and 1996 Mathematics Assessments.
+Characteristics of the school sample do not permit reliable regional results for type of location. --- Title I and Free/Reduced-Price Lunch results are not available for the 1992 assessment.

+SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1992 and 1996 Mathematics Assessments.